caliskate/modular-rag-assistant/README.md

 ## Installation

 > [!WARNING]
-> To showcase prompts with fun personalities, prompt responses contain emojis in UTF-8 format.
+> To showcase LLM responses with a fun personality, prompt responses contain emojis in UTF-8 format.
 For the best viewing experience, make sure your terminal or display environment supports **UTF-8 encoding**.
 If not, emojis might appear as broken characters.

 1. **Clone the repository:**